Hours: Mon-Fri 10-6 (MST), Saturdays by Appointment, Closed Sundays | 110 N Main Street, Spanish Fork, Utah 84660

 Overall, I am very pleased with the combination of the Schlumpf High-Speed Drive and the Nexus 8 Hub in the back.
 According to Sheldon Brown's calculator I have a combination of about 15-120 gear inches with only one overlapping gear ratio giving me 15 usable gear combinations.
 This should be enough to climb about any hill and go as fast as I want to.

 The nicest feature of the internal hub is that you can shift at any time, even when completely stopped.
 When I ride with other riders they are amazed at how I don't need to downshift when I go to a stop.
-If you ride in town in the stop and go traffic the Nexus is a much faster way to ride.
+If you spend a lot of time riding in stop-and-go traffic the Nexus is a much faster way to ride.

 UtahTrikes.com is a wholly owned subsidiary of Guy Graphics, Inc.